tspascoal/azure-pipelines-report-missing-tasks/readme.md

 ## Pre requirements

 node
-run npm install on the main folder go install dependencies
+run npm install on the main folder go install dependencies by issuing the command

+> npm install --only=prod

 ## Usage